sovayle/sovayle.github.io/_pages/about.md

 author_profile: TRUE
 ---

 Hi I am Azim, the local tech guy for friends and family.
+I am currently interning at Vigilant Asia as a SOC Analyst.
+Whenever I have spare time, I improve my knowledge on cybersecurity by reading blogs and news on the latest cyber threats.

-I am up to date with the latest tech news and currently focusing on learning offensive and defensive security on TryHackMe.
-I aspire to join more CTF competitions, earn valuable cybersecurity certificates and contribute more to open source!
+Previously, I focused on hands-on learning of offensive and defensive security on TryHackMe and competing in CTF competitions.

+I aspire to be a purple teamer in the cybersecurity industry, contribute more to open source and improve the security posture of existing and future cybersecurity systems and infrastructure.

 <h4><img src="https://img.shields.io/badge/-TryHackMe-%23212C42?style=for-the-badge&logo=tryhackme&logoColor=white"></h4>
 <a title="TryHackMe Profile" href="https://tryhackme.com/p/AmirulAzim">